-Senator Elizabeth Warren (D-Mass.) is well-known for being an advocate of consumer-friendly legislation.
-And in March 2019, Warren proposed national right to repair legislation, specifically for the agriculture industry.
-She called it "un-rigging the rules" in her March 27, 2019 Team Warren post on Medium.com:
+Sen. Elizabeth Warren (D-Mass.) has been a well-known advocate of consumer-friendly legislation.
+In March 2019, Warren proposed national Right to Repair legislation, specifically for the agriculture industry.
+She called it "un-rigging the rules" in her March 27, 2019, Team Warren post on Medium.com:

 Corporations like John Deere prohibit farmers from repairing their own tractors, or paying anyone other than an authorized John Deere agent to repair them.
 That can mean economic ruin for family farmers who have small windows to harvest their products (and who have spent decades repairing their own equipment).

 And it's not just big tractors that are impossible to repair.
 Tech giants like Apple, Microsoft, Samsung and AT&T explicitly block consumers from repairing to their own products.